Luthaf/Jumos.jl/doc/simulations/control.rst

 Adding other controls
 ---------------------

-TODO: explain what should be an Enforce and what should not be.
+TODO: explain what should be an Control and what should not be.